Royal Caribbean Cruises Ltd. (RCL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for RCL is $79.92, which is $16.23 above than the current price.
-The public float for RCL is 219.97M, and at present, short sellers hold a 8.10% of that float.
-The average trading volume of RCL on April 21, 2023 was 3.54M shares.
+The average price predicted by analysts for RCL is $79.92, which is $16.05 above the current price.
+The public float for RCL is 219.97M and currently, short sellers hold a 8.10% ratio of that float.
+The average trading volume of RCL on April 25, 2023 was 3.51M shares.

 RCL’s Market Performance

-RCL stock saw a decrease of 0.52% in the past week, with a monthly decline of -1.83% and a quarterly a decrease of 2.39%.
-The volatility ratio for the week is 2.77%, and the volatility levels for the last 30 days are 3.15% for Royal Caribbean Cruises Ltd. (RCL).
-The simple moving average for the last 20 days is -0.79% for RCL stock, with a simple moving average of 16.26% for the last 200 days.
+RCL stock saw an increase of -1.19% in the past week, with a monthly gain of 1.07% and a quarterly increase of -1.53%.
+The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 3.04% for Royal Caribbean Cruises Ltd. (RCL).
+The simple moving average for the past 20 days is -0.72% for RCL’s stock, with a 16.00% simple moving average for the past 200 days.

 Analysts’ Opinion of RCL